Indian machine embroidery designs are one of the most well-known worldwide.

 Original article by Ananya Bhattacharya

-In one of my articles on this homeembroiderymachine.com site I mentioned that embroidery as a craft is making a strong come back on the world fashion platform and is influencing most the greatest designers of all time, well I wrote rightly about it.
+In of my articles on the homeembroiderymachine.com site I mentioned that embroidery as a craft is making a strong come back on the world fashion platform and is influencing most the greatest designers of all time, well I wrote rightly about it.
 Found out here: